muhammad-hamdi/handmade-hero/README.md

 - Creating a Device Context using `CreateCompatibleDC`
 - Using `DeleteObject` to release the buffer when reallocated

-#### Tangent
+#### Tangent #1
-> at the end of day 3 I wanted to use the buffer to get something on the screen so I experimented a little on my own, the following is wrong and will most likely be scrapped on Day 004
+> at the end of day 3 I wanted to use the buffer to get something on the screen so I experimented a little on my own, the following is just some tinkering and will most likely be scrapped on Day 004
 - Created a `RenderPixel(int x, int y, int r, int g, int b)` function
 - It uses the windows `COLORREF` definition which is a uint32
 - The color value is passed using the windows `RGB()` macro
 - Used it to render a simple sine function across the screen
+- Set `biHeight` to negative width to get a top-down coordinate where (0,0) is at top-left corner
 ```C
 // Definition
 internal void